Olaiwonismail/oya-speak-r/README.md

 2. **Choose a Language Goal** – Learn English, Yoruba, Igbo, or Hausa.
 3. **Pick a Lesson** – Example: *At the Market*.
 4. **Listen & Repeat** – Hear native audio, then speak into your mic.
-5. **Get Feedback** – VoiceLang transcribes your speech, scores it, and highlights mistakes.
+5. **Get Feedback** – Oyatalk transcribes your speech, scores it, and highlights mistakes.
 6. **Track Progress** – Earn XP, streaks, and badges as you improve.
 7. **Climb the Leaderboard** – See how you rank against others.